WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/index.md

+---
+description: All about the Warwick Drama show process.
+sidebar_custom_props:
+  emoji: 📃
+---
 # Shows

 :::info
-These pages expalin how the Warwick Drama show process works.
+These pages explain how the Warwick Drama show process works.
 For general info about shows, please read [Shows and Hires](../tech-crew/shows-and-hires).
 :::